COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 ### First Period: from 11 to 23 of March 2020

-This is the period during which people in the UK were being told to stay at home and avoid all but essential trips. **Figure 5(A)** looks at local authorities with high density (density greater or equal to 1033.0 hab/km²) versus low density (less than 1033.0 hab/km²); the figure indicates that the *stay at home* message had a different effect in high and low-density local authorities.
+<td align='justify'>This is the period during which people in the UK were being told to stay at home and avoid all but essential trips. **Figure 5(A)** looks at local authorities with high density (density greater or equal to 1033.0 hab/km²) versus low density (less than 1033.0 hab/km²); the figure indicates that the *stay at home* message had a different effect in high and low-density local authorities.
 Locations with high density tend to have a small degree of mobility but from these,  local authorities with a higher degree of mobility had a higher degree of change (slope).
-For the case of low density areas, we see a milder effect and a wider diversity of degree of mobility; even at the end of the period some locations still have a high degree of mobility despite the significant decreases (slope).
+For the case of low density areas, we see a milder effect and a wider diversity of degree of mobility; even at the end of the period some locations still have a high degree of mobility despite the significant decreases (slope).</td>

-**Figure 5(B)** looks at the changes in mobility based on the total annual household income in 2018 in each of the local authorities.
+<td align='justify'>**Figure 5(B)** looks at the changes in mobility based on the total annual household income in 2018 in each of the local authorities.
 The locations were divided into two groups: one with the local authorities with annual household income less than £43,500 (low-income group) and another composed of local authorities with an annual household income greater or equal to £43,500 (high-income group).
 During this first period, we see that both low and high-income groups reduced their mobility and as expected the reduction happened at all levels of mobility from areas with low mobility to areas with high mobility.
-However, it is striking that this figure shows that for consistently low-income local authorities did not reduce their mobility at the same level as similar areas of high income.
+However, it is striking that this figure shows that for consistently low-income local authorities did not reduce their mobility at the same level as similar areas of high income.</td>

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/slope_radius_p1.png" width="600"/>
 <figcaption align="center"> <strong>Figure 5</strong> <div style="text-align: justify"><em>Analysis of the impact that population density (A) and annual income (B) of local authorities in the UK have on the slope of the line and the degree of mobility at the end of the period.
 The groups represented by the green and yellow colours were obtained with the division of the data into two equal-sized groups based on sample quantiles.
 The lines are the output of linear regression for its respective group (colour).
 These plots show that the reduction in mobility was greater in areas with low density and the ones with high income.</em>
 </div></figcaption>
 </figure>
 <br>

-With the results depicted in **Figure 6**, we wanted to have a better understanding of how important the population density and the annual income are to the results presented in **Figure 5**. **Figure 6(A)** looks at how the annual household income and the population density are associated with the final degree of mobility in each local authority.
+<td align='justify'>With the results depicted in **Figure 6**, we wanted to have a better understanding of how important the population density and the annual income are to the results presented in **Figure 5**. **Figure 6(A)** looks at how the annual household income and the population density are associated with the final degree of mobility in each local authority.
 As can be seen in **Figure 6(A)**, the variation in the final degree of mobility is more related to the population density than to the income.
-This might be to the fact that in a low-density area, such as rural areas, people tend to have a longer trajectory to work/study when compared to a high-density area such as cities.
+This might be to the fact that in a low-density area, such as rural areas, people tend to have a longer trajectory to work/study when compared to a high-density area such as cities.</td>

-**Figure 6(B)** shows looks at how the annual household income and the population density are associated with the slope (how large was the reduction in the mobility).
+<td align='justify'>**Figure 6(B)** shows looks at how the annual household income and the population density are associated with the slope (how large was the reduction in the mobility).
 As observed in **Figure 6(B)**, both the annual household income and the population density of the local authorities influence the slope of the line.
-Also, the plot shows that the greatest slopes were generally related to areas with high income and high density.
+Also, the plot shows that the greatest slopes were generally related to areas with high income and high density.</td>

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/density_income_p1.png"  width="600"/>
 <figcaption align="center"> <strong>Figure 6</strong> <div style="text-align: justify"><em>In this analysis, we wanted to have a better understanding of how important the population density and the annual income are to the results achieved in terms of the slope and the final degree of mobility.
 The contours represent the bi-variate kernel estimate of the data and both axes are in a logarithm scale for better visualisation.</em>